 Deutsch introduced the concept of a quantum circuit, comprising a sequence of quantum gates connected through quantum wires, each carrying a qubit.
 Subsequently, Yao proposed a quantum circuit model that proved to be equivalent to the quantum Turing machine, enabling polynomial-time simulations.
 As quantum computing gained prominence, the synthesis of quantum circuits became pivotal.
-Present-day technologies, however, face challenges in implementing quantum gates with more than 3 qubits efficiently.
+Current technologies, however, face challenges in implementing quantum gates with more than 3 qubits efficiently.
+To implement quantum circuits, the CNOT gate emerged to be the primary element because of its ability to process 2 qubits as opposed to the other gates.